StarfilesFileSharing/hydrafiles/README.md

 TLDR: This scene ^

-When someone tries to download a file, nodes with the file will serve it directly.
-Nodes without the file will then ask other nodes for the file, once they find another node with a file, they will respond to all requests saying they have it, each of them forwarding it on, saying they have it, etc. until the original node is reached, with a message from all nodes they connected to, saying they have it.
-If no one has it, all nodes will end up giving a no response, telling the user that it isn't hosted anywhere.
-This design allows for better than TOR level security, for serving static files via HTTP.
-A core improvement over TOR is that all hosts and relays look identical, which they don't when using TOR.
+When someone requests a file or calls an endpoint, the request is sent to all peers.
+If a peers has the file or controls the requested endpoint, it will serve it.
+If not, it will forward the request to known peers and mirror the response.
+Because the request is forwarded by each peer and all peers mirror the response, it is impossible to tell which peer the response originated from.
+If no one has the file or controls the endpoint, the request will return a 404 once peers timeout.

 ## What Hydrafiles isn't.

 The Hydrafiles network does NOT provide privacy to the end user.
-The node you initially connected to, can see exactly what you're doing.
-If you need to download files discretely, use TOR when accessing Hydrafiles.
-Hydrafiles itself does not protect files.
-All data on the Hydrafiles network can be seen by all nodes.
-Sensitive files MUST be encrypted before submission to the network.
+Hydrafiles is designed to provide hosts privacy, not users.
+The peer you initially connect to can see exactly what you're doing.
+If you need to do something discretely, use
+TOR when accessing Hydrafiles.
+Hydrafiles itself does not hide content.
+All data on the Hydrafiles network can be seen by all peers.
+Sensitive content MUST be encrypted before submission to the network.

 ## Who's in charge of Hydrafiles?

 No one, anyone, everyone.
 Hydrafiles doesn't have a head.
 It's simply an API specification.
 Anyone can setup a domain, server, or S3 bucket, and add it to the network.
 The more people that decide to do this, the stronger the network.

-## How can I tell where a file is being hosted?

-You can't.
-If a server in the network is hosting a file, it will look like everyone is hosting that file.

-## How can I take a file off of Hydrafiles?

-You can contact the site that is hosting your file.

-## How does Hydrafiles obscure where a file is being hosted?
+## How does Hydrafiles obscure where something is being hosted?

-When you call a Hydrafiles site, if it's not hosting the requested file, it will check with other Hydrafiles sites and pull the file from them.
-This means no matter what Hydrafiles API you call, as long as one Hydrafiles site is serving a file, they all are.
+When you call a Hydrafiles peer, if it's not hosting the requested content, it will check with other peers and pull the content from them.
+This means no matter which peer you ask, as long as one is serving the content, they all are.

 ## Where is Hydrafiles?